Rusamus/word2context/README.md

 Paper:
 https://arxiv.org/pdf/2403.08103.pdf (Arxiv 2023)

-This GitHub repository hosts a natural language processing project utilizing a Transformer-based model to generate concise and unambiguous sentence-contexts for given keywords.
+This GitHub repository hosts a NLP project utilizing a Transformer-based model to generate concise and unambiguous sentence-contexts for given keywords.
 This project serves as the final term NLP course project and also acts as the core submodule for the Telegram bot [English for Loosers](https://t.me/english_for_loosers_bot).

 ## Motivation